 Similarly, cats don’t like the smell of citrus, so try using products scented with orange, lemon, or grapefruit.
 Cats will also avoid mint-scented products, so tea tree oils may ward off hungry cats.

 You might need to apply an element of trial and error with this method, but once you have a hair care product that your cat seems to stay away from, use it for a little while until it breaks the hair-eating habit.

-While hair-eating isn’t abnormal cat behavior, it could be the sign of an underlying issue.
-If your cat only eats your hair once in a while, it’s not really worth worrying about.
+While hair-eating isn’t abnormal cat behavior, it could be a sign of an underlying issue.
+If your cat only eats your hair once in a while, it’s not worth worrying about.
 However, if this is something your cat regularly does, you must be mindful of hairballs.